GraphQLGuide/book/text/server/introduction.md

 ## What kind of GraphQL server should I build?

 Actually, the first choice we have is whether to build it or generate it 😄.
 There are services that can save us a lot of time by generating a production-ready GraphQL backend for us.
-We'll go over the pros/cons and how to set one up in the [Hasura section](hasura.md), and another option is [AWS AppSync](https://aws.amazon.com/appsync/).
+We’ll go over the pros/cons and how to set one up in the [Hasura section](extended-topics/hasura.md), and another option is [AWS AppSync](https://aws.amazon.com/appsync/).

 If we do decide to build our own server, there are two situations we might be in: